Home Wiki > openSUSE:Evergreen

 Update Policy

-An update policy is not yet in place, but in general it will align along the regular openSUSE maintenance policies.
+An update policy is not yet in place, but in general it will be aligned with regular openSUSE maintenance policies.

 Team members